kingsdigitallab/kdl-vqa/requirements/README.md

 For a given describer D, it will:
 1. install the base requirements from `base.txt`
 2. install the specific requirements from `D.bash`
-3. if D.bash does not exist, it will use the default requirements from `base.txt`
+3. if D.bash does not exist, it will use the default requirements from `D.txt`

 Guidelines for maintainers:
 - try to pin your dependencies to a specific version whenever possible